A disability insurance policy can protect your family, your assets, and your lifestyle if you become ill or disabled.

 While some employer-offered plans are helpful, they also come with limitations.
 Benefits typically only replace between 40-60% of your income and may not last for long-term illnesses.
 Many group plans have benefit caps, generally only insure your regular base salary, and may even require you to seek other avenues of work after a certain period of time.

-Individual Plans: Individual disability insurance can supplement what you get from your employer by allowing you to insure an additional 10% to 20% of your income.
+Individual disability insurance can supplement the group plans provided by employers, allowing you to insure an additional 10% to 20% of your income.
 In some cases, you may even be able to get individual coverage for overtime or bonus income.
-An individual policy stays with you when you switch jobs and the money you receive is not offset by other benefits, such as Social Security.
+Notably, an individual plan stays with you in the case that you change employer, and the money you receive is not offset by other benefits such as Social Security.

-Short-term disability insurance, or sick leave, begins as soon as you’re unable to work due to an illness, injury or the birth of a child.
-Most Long Island employers provide some type of coverage, ranging from just a few days to as much as one year.
-In some cases, the number of weeks you’re eligible for sick leave is based upon how long you’ve worked at the company.
+Short term disability insurance, or sick leave, begins as soon as you’re unable to work due to an illness, injury or the birth of a child.
+Most Long Island employers provide some type of coverage through group plans, ranging from just a few days to as much as one year.
+In some cases, the number of weeks in which you are eligible for sick leave is based upon how long you’ve worked at the company.

-Long-term disability insurance takes over once your short-term disability benefits run out.
-Some employers provide some level of long-term disability insurance.
-However, it may be prudent to buy an individual long-term disability plan or to supplement your employer-based insurance.
-The professionals at Craig James Financial Services have expertise in financial services, benefits, and disability insurance and can help you make the right choices based on your individual situation and find out how much short-term disability coverage you have.
+Long term disability insurance takes over once your short-term disability benefits run out.
+While some employers provide some level of long-term disability insurance, it may be prudent in most cases to buy an individual long-term disability plan or to supplement your employer-based insurance.